 I went on the board of a local non-profit.
 I asked them, "What do you need done?"
 The answer was a long range plan.
 I said, "I've never done that, but I'll learn."
 The project was so successful that planning became apart of my consulting skill set when I began my business five years later.

 Opportunities are there.
 You have to find them or create them.
 And they begin with relationships, not needs.
 Work your network to find places to make a difference that matters, and the opportunties will come.

 Divide your time between acting on those opportunities and doing the due-diligence to find employment.
 By engaging in impact-oriented activities while looking for work, you accomplish three things.

 One, you make a difference in the area that matters to you.

 Two, you network with people who share a common interest who may provide the connection to the next job.
 In so doing, you gain experience and potential positive recommendations from people.

 Three, you don't get trapped in a cycle of self-pity, denial and depression.

 Fifth question, "What problems have I created that I must address in order to put me in the best possible position to get the next job?
 What obstacles must I overcome?"

 What kind of problems?

 Big change.
 Little change.
 It is all constant change through a life's many transitions.
-Stay focused on the difference you want to make and you'll come to see what is required to get where you want to be in the future.
+Stay focused on the difference you want to make.
+Work with your network of relationships.
+Stay open to opportunities, and you'll come to see what is required to get where you want to be in the future.